Andrei Burcă: Club career

-Early career / Botoșani
+Early career and Botoșani

 Burcă started his senior career with hometown club Aerostar Bacău, and then moved to neighbouring SC Bacău in 2013.
 He made his debut in the second tier of the Romanian league system on 14 September that year, in a 0–2 loss to CSM Studențesc Iași.

 Following the conclusion of the 2015–16 season, his team withdrew from the championship because of financial issues; Burcă hence contemplated about retiring from football and starting college.
 He however received contract proposals from Foresta Suceava and Botoșani, and after signing with the latter he went on to amass over one hundred matches in the Liga I between 2016 and 2019.

 CFR Cluj

+Burcă (back row, first from right) with CFR Cluj before a match against Lazio in the 2022–23 UEFA Europa Conference League knockout phase.

 On 10 June 2019, Burcă joined reigning champions CFR Cluj for an undisclosed transfer fee.
 With "the Railwaymen", he was a starter in all eight matches in the 2019–20 edition of the UEFA Champions League qualifiers, as his team was eliminated in the play-off round by Slavia Prague.
 He also played in all eight Europa League games, scoring once in a 2–0 home victory over Scottish club Celtic on 12 December.

 On 3 August 2020, Burcă won his first career trophy after a 3–1 success against Universitatea Craiova in the final Liga I fixture.
 On 15 April 2021, he started in the 4–1 penalty shoot-out defeat of FCSB in the Supercupa României.